umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Installing-Deploy/CICD-Pipeline/ci-cd-github-actions-v8.md

 5. Choose the repository that was set up earlier in this guide.
 6. Select which branch that we want the build server to build into.

-We can also see which runtime stack and version we are running.
-In this example we are running .NET and ASP.NET Version 4.8.
+We can see which runtime stack and version we are running, in this example we are running .NET and ASP.NET Version 4.8.

 Once the information has been added we can go ahead and preview the YAML file that will be used for the build server: